tarantool/doc/doc/platform/engines/index.rst

 ===============

 A storage engine is a set of low-level routines which actually store and retrieve :term:`tuple <tuple>` values.
-Tarantool offers a choice of two storage engines:
+Tarantool offers a choice of the following storage engines:

 *   :doc:`memtx <memtx>` is the in-memory storage engine used by default.
 *   :doc:`vinyl <vinyl>` is the on-disk storage engine.
+*   :doc:`memcs <memcs>` is a columnar storage engine optimized for analytical workloads.

 All the details on the engines you can find in the dedicated sections: